mountaincharlie/project-three-python-minigames/README.md

 # Python Minigames [to finish]

-Python Minigames are a collection of ___ mini version of classic logic games and mini games of skill/chance, built in Python, including; Minesweeper, __, __ ...
+Python Minigames are a collection of 3 mini version of games of logic, skill and chance, built in Python, including; Minesweeper, __, __ ...
 The option to set or reuse a username enables the user to personalise their experience and the ability to save and view scores in the leaderboard feature, allows for the games to be played casually, to track progress, or competatively, against others.

 This app provides a fun and quick way to play a few small, popular games, with easy to follow instructions and user feedback allowing all kinds of user's to get started straight away.